theZMC/qcl/README.md

 }
 ```
 > **NOTE:** The order of the sources is important.
 The library will load the values from the sources in the order they
 > are defined.
-If a value is found in multiple sources, the value from the last source will be used.
-You can use the
+If a value is found in multiple sources, the value from the last configured source will be used.
-> `qcl.InThisOrder` functional option to change the order of the sources if needed.

 ## License
 [MIT](LICENSE)